 Traveling with heavy gear

-When talking about gear you always should consider how to travel with the same.
+When talking about the gear you always should consider how to travel with the same.
 Heavy gear can be a problem mainly with airplanes.
-I have put some thoughts on that on paper some time back.
+I put some thoughts on that on paper some time back.

 Handheld vs Tripod